nathanemyers-dev/ai-computational-memory/README.md

 white-paper/FAQ.md

 Outcome
 This repository establishes the category definition, problem statement, and full governance architecture for AI computational memory.
-It provides the foundation for supervised continuity that remains within non advisory boundaries and supports enterprise-grade AI.
+It provides the foundation for supervised continuity that remains within non-advisory boundaries and supports enterprise-grade AI.